Mora to retain former UConn interim head coach Spanos as DC

 - Oops!Something went wrong.Please try again later.

-STORRS, Conn.
-(AP) UConn coach Jim Mora announced Wednesday that he is retaining the man he replaced, former interim head coach Lou Spanos, to serve as his defensive coordinator.
+STORRS, Conn. — UConn coach Jim Mora announced that he is retaining the man he replaced, former interim head coach Lou Spanos, to serve as his defensive coordinator.

 The decision comes despite an announcement last month from UConn that no members of Randy Edsall‘s staff would be retained by Mora.